Shop-specific acts of sustainability per category:

 Halonen

 Halonen offers a sewing service for various kinds of alterations to clothing purchased from Halonen shops or online.
-In addition to hemming, the services include, among other things, sewing buttons, shortening straps, changing zippers and various taking-in jobs.
+In addition to hemming, the services include, e.g. sewing buttons, shortening straps, changing zippers and various taking-in jobs.
 Halonen purchases sewing services locally from various entrepreneurs, and the professional dressmakers are generally small businesses or private traders.

 Halti